Your guide to choosing the sit and stand stroller perfect for your preschooler and baby.

 Then again, your 2.5- or 3-year-old can’t walk long distances, and still needs to be held sometimes.
 You really do need a solution.

-Enter the concept of sit and stand strollers, where one child sits – either in a car seat or a regular stroller seat – and the other child has a dedicated place to stand (and usually a bench to sit on, too).
+Enter the concept of sit and stand, where one child sits – either in an infant car seat or a regular stroller seat – and the other child has a dedicated place to stand (and usually a bench to sit on, too).

 Luckily, the market isn’t yet overwhelmed by these strollers.
 But which one should you choose?